atom-minimap/minimap/README.md

 A preview of the full source code.

-This package is sponsored and maintained by [Kite](https://kite.com/docs?source=minimap).

 ![Minimap Screenshot](https://github.com/atom-minimap/minimap/blob/master/resources/screenshot.png?raw=true)
 <small>In the screenshot above the minimap-git-diff and minimap-highlight-selected plugins are activated.</small>